The stats used in this article about the husky price in Australia were put together by Dr. Abdul Basit Javed (DVM, RVMP).

-Siberian Huskies can be pricey in Australia, with the average cost ranging from 1500 AUD (990 USD) to 4000 AUD (2650 USD).
+Siberian Huskies can be pricey in Australia.
 Age, bloodline, coat color, eye color, and breeder reputation all affect a Siberian Husky’s price.
 Generally speaking, trained Huskies and adult Huskies cost more than puppies in Australia.

 Notes:

-- All the prices mentioned in this article are in USD and AUD.
+- All the prices mentioned in this article are in AUD.

 - Some of the prices are average estimates and can vary depending on the location and other factors.